stonith404/pocket-id/docs/docs/examples/oauth2-proxy.md

+---
+id: oauth2-proxy
+---

+# OAuth2 Proxy

-# Proxy Services through Pocket ID
+## Proxy Services through Pocket ID

 The goal of Pocket ID is to stay simple.
 Because of that we don't have a built-in proxy provider.
 However, you can use [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) to add authentication to your services that don't support OIDC.
 This guide will show you how to set up OAuth2 Proxy with Pocket ID.